 - Acting for Thalanga Copper Mines Pty Ltd in a dispute against two mining companies seeking to recover A$44m in royalties allegedly owed to Thalanga.

 Mills Oakley’s disputes resolution lawyers are highly experienced in matters concerning bankruptcy and liquidation.
 They have been appointed by FTI consulting to advise on the liquidation of a firm suspected of tax evasion and fraud, and since 2009 they have continued to act for Timbercorp Finance in their complex and ongoing liquidation proceedings, with creditors seeking to recover over A$500m from the company.
 The team has also advised on class-action matters, defending Mazda Australia in a large class-action proceeding relating to its airbags.
-Andrew Brown is practice head in Melbourne, whilst Stephen Dickens leads the Sydney team.
+Andrew Brown is practice head in Melbourne, whilst Stephen Dickens leads the Brisbane team.

 Other key lawyers: